 Permanent Accounts – Balance Sheet

 Permanent accounts need to be managed actively throughout the accounting period.
-It is important so the current capacity of the business can always be determined correctly.
-No balance in the account will go away unless it is written off.
+It is essential so the current capacity of the business can always be determined correctly.
+All balances in the account will go away unless they are written off.
 Every transaction must be tracked and adjusted accordingly.
 While some of these tasks are performed automatically, inventory changes and depreciation need to be adjusted manually.
-All assets must be reevaluated at the end of an accounting period, and any changes should be adjusted likewise.
+All assets must be reevaluated at the end of an accounting period, and any changes should be altered likewise.Download A Free Financial Toolkit

 Reconciliation of bank statements is another vital task that needs to be performed as you should prepare for filing tax returns, too.
 Amortizing the prepaid assets to determine the value of future payments needs to be completed for a specific accounting cycle.
-A well-maintained balance sheet allows you to determine the business’s current standing, which is imperative to its success.
+A well-maintained balance sheet allows you to choose the business’s current standing, which is imperative to its success.

 Trial Balances

 The remaining trial balance in each account must be determined before the end of an accounting period.
-It helps to ensure that all debit entries are equivalent to credit entries and any anomalies are updated through the adjusted trial balance.
+It helps to ensure that all debit entries are equivalent to credit entries and that any anomalies are updated through the adjusted trial balance.
 The trial balance reports will help you determine the opening and closing balances of many accounts, which will help you understand the abnormalities in your bookkeeping system and what needs to be addressed.

 Closing Entries

 Typically, your accounting software will perform the closing entries on the books.
 However, it is vital to understand how the process works.
-An income summary account is created by closing off the revenue and expense accounts.
-This means that your income statement is wiped clean and is ready to be reused for the next accounting period.
-The income summary accounted is further closed into a retained earnings account, represented as equity on your balance sheet.
-After the tax deductions and other expenses, the retained earnings are then transferred into the net income account, distributed among the shareholders as equity.
+An income summary account is created by closing the revenue and expense accounts.
+It means your income statement is wiped clean and ready to be reused for the next accounting period.

 Conclusion